-This is a template repository for Common Platform (CP) APIs in HMCTS.
+This is a template repository for HMCTS Marketplace APIs.
 It defines naming conventions, structure, and validation tooling for OpenAPI specifications.

 🔗 API definitions should follow the HMCTS RESTful API Standards.